Swynnyczuk/my-codef-site/content/_index.md

 >
 * To teach the skills involved in advancing intellectual performance.
-* To Offer supportive feedback on progress towards goals.
+* To offer supportive feedback on progress towards goals.
 * To give professional advice for individuals studying SATs to A-Levels.
 * To make sure 100% of my students pass first time around, consistently assessing areas of improvement when working through test questions.